International vehicle registration code: Unofficial codes

-There are unofficial codes in common use, such as "AS" for Asturias, "CAT" for Catalonia, "SCO" for Scotland, "CYM" for Wales (Welsh Cymru), "BZH" for Brittany (Breizh), "VL" for Flanders (Vlaams), "V" for Vojvodina/Vajdaság, "TS" for Transylvania, "P" for Palestine, "PR" for Puerto Rico, "CSB" for Kashubia (Cassubia) and "SIC" for Székely Land (from Latin Terra Siculorum).
+There are unofficial codes in common use, such as "AS" for Asturias, "CAT" for Catalonia, "SCO" for Scotland, "CYM" for Wales (Welsh Cymru), "ENG" for England, "BZH" for Brittany (Breizh), "GRD" for Groland (a fictional/satirical 'presipality'), "FRL" for Friesland, "NB" for North Brabant, "VL" for Flanders (Vlaanderen), "TS" for Transylvania, "P" for Palestine, "PR" for Puerto Rico, "CSB" for Kashubia (Cassubia) and "SIC" for Székely Land (from Latin Terra Siculorum).
 Some of these, such as "VL" which is used by Flemish separatists, are used despite being specifically illegal under local laws.

 In addition, in some areas, vehicle-style stickers have been used to denote and promote other entities, such as towns, islands, businesses, and even associations.
 These irregular stickers almost always bear an explanation of the code in small print near the edge of the sticker, as the codes used may be unfamiliar.

-Kosovo

 Diplomatic licence plate codes

-A separate system is used for vehicles belonging to the diplomats of foreign countries with license plate from the host country.
+A separate system is used for vehicles belonging to the diplomats of foreign countries with license plates from the host country.
 That system is host country-specific and varies largely from country to country.
-For example, TR on a diplomatic car in the USA indicates Italian, not Turkish.
+For example, TR on a diplomatic car in the USA indicates Italy, not Turkey.
 Such markings in other countries (e.g. Norway) are indicated with numbers only, again different from international standards (e.g. 90 means Slovakia in Norway).
+In the Australian capital Canberra diplomatic car plates are D.C. followed by a number indicating the country and then digits in descending order, for example the head of mission’s vehicle is 01, the deputy is 02.
+For overseas staff of diplomatic missions who are not diplomats, the prefix is D.X.